 Presenting sponsor: Viva Pharmaceutical Inc.

-The Media Lab offers a wide range of programming, from Animation to Graphic Design.
-For detailed information on classes currently being offered please see pages 21-23 in the 2017 Summer Parks, Recreation and Culture Guide.
+The Media Lab offers a wide range of programming, from animation to graphic design.
+For detailed information on classes currently being offered please see the 2017 Fall Parks, Recreation and Culture Guide.

-You can also view the 2017 Summer program information by clicking on the PDF link below:
+You can also view the 2017 Fall program information by clicking on the PDF link below.
+Media Lab offerings are on pages 11-14:

 To register for programs visit Program Registration or call 604-276-4300.